 RDA Goldfields Esperance is one of 55 committees representing regional areas across Australia.

 The Hon.
-Fiona Nash is the Minister for Regional Development.
+Dr John McVeigh MP is the Minister for Regional Development, Territories and Local Government.

-In Western Australia the RDA network comprises eight regional RDA Committees.
-The eight regional WA RDA Committees are non-profit community-based incorporated associations and their regions are based on the Western Australian Regional Development Commission regions:
+In Western Australia, the RDA network comprises nine regional RDA Committees which are non-profit community incorporated associations, based in the following regions:

 A map of the WA RDA Committee boundaries can be found at: https://rda.gov.au/files/rda_map_westernaustralia.pdf

-RDA Chairs and members contribute their time and energy and have a personal commitment to working in partnership with all levels of government for the benefit of their local and regional communities.
+RDA Chairs and Committee members contribute their time and have a personal commitment to working in partnership with all levels of government for the benefit of their local and regional communities.

-Each RDA Committee receives funding from the Australian Government and uses these funds for approved committee projects, employing staff, undertaking administrative operations and to implement the RDA charter.
+Each RDA Committee receives funding from the Australian Government and uses these funds for approved projects, employing staff, undertaking administrative operations and to implement the RDA Charter.